thegenemyers/DAZZ_DB/README.md

 If the -h option is set then the original fasta/q header for the read is output.
 If the -f option is set then the read objects are grouped by the source file from which they originally came, where the name of the file for each group is output.
 If the -w option is set then the well, pulse start and end, and additional details are output.
-Finally if the db has *mask* tracks then these can be selected for output as list of start-end pairs.
+Finally if the database has *mask* tracks then these can be selected for output as lists of start-end pairs.

 The .daz format is quite simple where the primary object is considered to be a sequence and its read index.